lucapette/website/content/writing/utility-modules-arent-useful.md

 My TL;DR answer to utility modules is "don't create them".

 As I said on Twitter, it sounds cheeky but I'm not trying to be funny or clever about it.
-I say "don't have utility modules" because I genuinely believe this approach leads to a much better organisation of internal libraries.
+I say "don't have utility modules" because I believe this approach leads to a much better organisation of internal libraries.

 It's hard for me to expand on such a nuanced topic on Twitter, so with Tania's encouragement, I've decided to write about it.

 ## It's always chaos

-If you do have utility modules, it's always chaos.
+If you do have a utility module, it's always chaos.
 I definitely agree with Tania on that.

 The problem with a catch-all solution is that it brings in a variety of well-known problems (not a big fan of the word "anti-pattern" but I can see why